 He got up and took my hand, leading me to his bedroom.
 He pulled the covers from the bed and reached into a drawer for lube and a condom.
 And after I had the condom on and had lubed it and his anus, he turned on his back to let me fuck him while he looked at me.
-He didn’t hesitate as his hands reached around to open himself to me.
-And I didn’t hesitate as my right hand guided me into his anus.
+He did not hesitate as his hands reached around to open himself to me.
+And I did not hesitate as my right hand guided me into his anus.
 I slowly entered him and felt him get comfortable.
 And I fucked him.
-I fucked him with a spark I’d never had before.
+I fucked him with a spark I never had before.

 “Fill me up, Fordham,” and that was enough to trigger my explosion, soon followed by his own.
 I pulled out and removed the condom and went to the bathroom, returning cleaner and with a hand towel for him.

 We ordered Chinese, watched another movie, and fell asleep early.
 Manhattan is, like Fordham, a Catholic college.
 When we got up, Kevin asked if I went to Mass.
-I told him that I didn’t.
-He still did, although he was working out some issues “because of the gay thing.”
-I didn’t think I could go to Mass with him—I only went on Christmas Day when I was in Chicago—if only because all I had was dirty running clothes, and I was way too big to wear something of his.
+I told him I did not.
+He did, although he was working out some issues “because of the gay thing.”
+I did not think I could go to Mass with him, if only because all I had was dirty running clothes, and I was way too big to wear something of his.
 But he knocked on a door in his hallway and borrowed a pair of respectable pants and a polo and a sweater and I was made presentable.
 No socks or underwear and running shoes, mind you, but presentable.

-It was a nice service, not the fire-and-brimstone of my youth (although in fairness that wasn’t that bad).
-I realized that I, too, had to work through the religion thing, which I’d long since put to the side.
+It was a nice service, not the fire-and-brimstone of my youth.
+I realized that I, too, had to work through the religion thing, which I long since put to the side.
 But that Sunday was for sharing time with Kevin.

-Since then, I’ve been spending most of my weekends at his place.
-It’s a bit nicer than mine, and I ride my bike over after class on Friday morning and ride back to Fordham—it’s not far—on Monday morning.
+Since then, I spend most of my weekends at his place.
+It is nicer than mine, and I ride my bike over after class on Friday morning and ride back to Fordham—it’s not far—on Monday morning.
 We go for runs on Saturday and Sunday mornings.
-Sometimes I go with him to Mass but more often I go out to get breakfast stuff and wait for him at the Church’s door.
+Sometimes I go with him to Mass but more often I go out to get breakfast stuff and wait for him at the church’s door.
 We walk home and have coffee and bagels and carrot cake and then we have each other.

-I’m staying in New York for Thanksgiving, and he went to his folks’ place in Chappaqua.
+Which brings us to today, Thanksgiving.
+I am staying in New York, and he went to his folks’ place in Chappaqua.
 We spoke about me joining him there.
 He, though, said he has some issues with his folks “I’m trying to work through” and that it was too early.
 Given family dynamics, I was not hurt that he was afraid to show me off to them.
 I know too well about things going south on a holiday.
 While Kevin’s come out to his parents, their acceptance of him is tentative.
 He thinks it best not to shove a “boyfriend” down their throats.
-I’m OK with that.
+I am okay with that.

-Which is why I’m alone in my apartment on Thanksgiving afternoon.
-Kevin’ll be coming down this evening, and I’ll meet him at the Fordham train station—it’s on the same commuter line as Chappaqua—and he’ll spend the night.
-I know I’ll sound like a horny rabbit, but although we fucked before he went there this morning, the first time in my apartment since he could catch the train here, I’m sitting around without him and bouncing off the walls.
+Which is why I am alone in my apartment on Thanksgiving afternoon.
+Kevin will be coming down this evening, and I will meet him at the train station and he will spend the night.
+I know I will sound like a horny rabbit, but although we fucked before he went there this morning, the first time in my apartment since he could catch the train here, I am sitting around without him and bouncing off the walls.

 My folks and siblings are good.
-We had a great talk and I had an adult conversation with Erin.
-I’ll see them at Christmas.
-Beth, Mel, and Shirley Mary are spending the week with Mel’s folks in Fort Lauderdale, and I spoke to them as well, disappointed that I could not be with them.
+We had a great talk, and I had an adult conversation with Erin.
+I will see them at Christmas.
+Beth, Mel, and Shirley Mary are spending Thanksgiving week with Mel’s folks in Fort Lauderdale, and I spoke to them as well, disappointed that I could not be with them.